intel-unesp-mcp/infieri2019-session1/README.md

 ### 2.1.1 Overview of Vectorization ###

-The VPUs present in the cores of Intel Xeon and Intel Xeon Phi architecture (described in Section 1.2), provides support for execution of vector instructions that operates on a set of data called vector, whereas scalar instructions operate on single data items.
+The VPUs present in the cores of Intel Xeon and Intel® Xeon Phi™ architecture (described in Section 1.2), provides support for execution of vector instructions that operates on a set of data called vector, whereas scalar instructions operate on single data items.
 This is a parallelism know as data-level parallelism.
 The best candidates to explore data parallelism are the loops with independent iterations and with body composed of a few lines.
 The parallelization of an application using data parallelism is a process known as vectorization.
 Compilers support developers explore vectorization in the following ways: